Innovation and collaborative, synchronized program management for new programs

 The primary business of Willingshofer GmbH is custom manufacturing of heavy machinery, including conveyor systems and industrial furnaces as well as hoisting and turning fixtures.
 Located in a remote valley in southeastern Austria, the owner-managed family business was established as a blacksmith in 1908.
 During the 1980s, the company shifted its focus from agricultural to industrial customers.
 In addition to designing and manufacturing industrial equipment, Willingshofer also acts as a contract manufacturer.

-For computer-aided design (CAD), Willingshofer engineers use Siemens PLM Software’s Solid Edge® software.
+For computer-aided design (CAD), Willingshofer engineers use Siemens Digital Industries Software’s Solid Edge® software.
 The easy to learn yet comprehensive 3D CAD software was deployed by the company in 2010.
 “Over time, it replaced a legacy software product that was well established but had decisive weaknesses,” says Johannes Huber, design engineer at Willingshofer.
 “Models created and edited using Solid Edge are fully associative, and the software has far reaching compatibilities with other systems.”

 This also proves an advantage when it comes to creating programs for the company’s heterogeneous collection of numerically controlled (NC) machine tools.
 Production specialists in the manufacturing department use NX™ software from Siemens for computer-aided manufacturing (CAM).
 They use NX CAM to create and simulate NC programs based on 2D and 3D data from Solid Edge and other CAD systems.